- Get Involved

 Read more about our various educational opportunities below.
 Contact Nicole at firstname.lastname@example.org if you have further questions.

-The Idaho Humane Society can send speakers to classrooms, civic organizations, clubs and other interested groups.
+The Idaho Humane Society welcomes guests to visit our facility and the animals up for adoption.
+We can also send speakers to classrooms, civic organizations, clubs and other interested groups.
 Representatives can discuss IHS programs as well as various animal-related issues, emphasizing responsible care of pets.

 Please contact us at least two weeks before you’d like to have your group’s presentation.